Heino von Heimburg: World War I

-In August, Heimburg sank the Australian troopship Southland, bound for Gallipoli.
+In August, Heimburg damaged the British troopship Southland, bound for Gallipoli.
 Approximately thirty men were killed, while the remaining troops and crew were rescued by nearby ships.
 A skeleton crew of volunteers managed to keep the ship afloat and beach it in Moudros harbour.

 On 4 September, the British submarine became entangled in enemy torpedo nets off Nagara Point in the Dardanelles.
 All attempts to free the submarine failed.
 However, they had caught the attention of Heimburg, currently in harbour with UB-14, which was undergoing repairs at nearby Çanakkale.
 He visited the spot in a small skiff, from which he lowered a small explosive charge.
 E7 was forced to the surface.
 Her crew scuttled her before they were taken as prisoners of war.